marexandre/marexandre.github.io/_posts/2015-01-01-a-bit-about-some-past.markdown

 ## Modeling
 **![modeling](/assets/a-bit-about-the-past/modeling.jpg)**

-If you are a foreigner living in Tokyo there are a lot of opportunities for modeling and I was lucky to get some experience in TV-AD's, fashion magazines and some online stores.
+If you are a foreigner living in Tokyo there are a lot of opportunities for modeling and I was lucky to get some experience in TV-AD's like [this](https://www.youtube.com/watch?v=MpWq3SaCzJg) and [this](https://www.youtube.com/watch?v=GIxPNFkwO8A), fashion magazines, fashion related [video](https://www.youtube.com/watch?v=tu1fvd6-u-U) and some online stores.
 The biggest benefit I got out of it was when filming my own Motion Graphics it got easier to give acting instructions to actors, and some cash too ;)

 <hr>
 Not so much but that's some of my past.
 I might add some more details on how or why I stopped doing all of that and now doing front-end development.